 Running a machining or manufacturing business?
 Then you know it doesn’t take long before you’re in a position where you either need to expand or replace your equipment and tooling.
 Everything from wear and tear to increase in sales to shift in the market and marketable products will influence the direction you take with regard to your stable of industrial equipment.
+With increased investment in domestic manufacturing, there are great tax and equipment financing incentives to step into new equipment that can give you the manufacturing edge over your competitors.

 Investing in industrial equipment is a big decision, and determining how to finance industrial equipment is equally daunting, so let’s break it down a bit.